 It features quite a simple concept and game plan, although it has so much more depth than that.
 The two most important parts of playing it are pressure and card management

 What I mean by pressure, is to not be afraid to push a Hog into the opposite lane if your opponent invests in the back, or even switch lanes entirely.

-As for card management, it’s especially important with this deck not to throw away any cards since you only have Cannon and Musketeer for DPS, only Musketeer for air, and ice golem is your only tank.
+As for card management, it’s especially important with this deck not to throw away any cards since you only have Cannon and Musketeer for DPS, only Musketeer for air, and Ice Golem is your only tank.
 Never play your Musketeer in the back unless you’re responding to a unit played by your opponent.
 In some situations, it’s even okay to leak elixir if you don’t see a good play.

 The Log can be replaced by Snowball, and Zap in lower Arenas due to the prevalence of the Skeleton Army.

-Regarded as one of the most difficult decks to play by most players due to it requirement of playing excellent defense and continuously being able to cycle.
+Regarded as one of the most difficult decks to play by most players due to its requirement of playing excellent defense and continuously being able to cycle.
 It also struggles against certain matchups and you need to play it differently for each one.

 Always play passively until you’ve figured out what deck your opponent is using.

 In most cases you wanna be defensive, the exception is against Lava Hound and Golem.
 Always pressure with an X-bow in the opposite lane when they drop their tank in the back.
 Make sure not to over-commit when defending your X-bow so you have enough to defend their push.